 "If the defendant is placed on probation or paroled or the court imposes a conditional sentence as provided in . . . the code of criminal procedure, . . .
-MCL 769.3, any restitution ordered under this section shall be a condition of that probation, parole, or sentence."40 780.766(11).
-See MCL MCL 769.1a(11), corresponding Code of Criminal Procedure provision applicable to felonies, misdemeanors, and ordinance violations; MCL 771.3(1)(e), which also requires an order of probation to contain a provision requiring the probationer to pay restitution to a victim of the probationer's "course of conduct giving rise to [his or her] conviction or to the victim's estate" under the Code of Criminal Procedure; and MCL 791.236(5), which also requires a parole order to contain a provision requiring the prisoner to "pay restitution [ordered under the CVRA, MCL 780.766 et seq., or the Code of Criminal Procedure, MCL 769.1a et seq., 41] to the victim of the prisoner's crime or the victim's estate" under the Department of Corrections Act.
-42
+MCL 769.3, any restitution ordered under this section shall be a condition of that probation, parole, or sentence."41 MCL 780.766(11).
+See MCL 769.1a(11), the corresponding Code of Criminal Procedure provision applicable to felonies, misdemeanors, and ordinance violations; MCL 771.3(1)(e), which also requires an order of probation to contain a provision requiring the probationer to pay restitution to a victim of the probationer's "course of conduct giving rise to [his or her] conviction or to the victim's estate" under the Code of Criminal Procedure; and MCL 791.236(5), which also requires a parole order to contain a provision requiring the prisoner to "pay restitution [ordered under the CVRA, MCL 780.766 et seq., or the Code of Criminal Procedure, MCL 769.1a et seq.,42] to the victim of the